bootstrap-vue/bootstrap-vue/src/components/form-spinbutton/README.md

 <!-- b-form-spinbotton-locale.vue -->
 ```

 Alternatively, you can provide your own number formatter function to format the value displayed.
+This
-This is usefull for displaying text instead of a number.
-To provide a formatter function, set the
+is usefull for displaying text instead of a number, or if you want to implementdifferent features of
+`Intl.NumberFormat`.

-prop `formatter-fn` to a method reference.
-The formatter is passed a single argument which is
+To provide a formatter function, set the prop `formatter-fn` to a method reference.
+The formatter is
-the current value.
-Note the formatter only affects the value displayed to the user and does not
+passed a single argument which is the current value.
+Note the formatter only affects the value displayed
-affect the `v-model`.
+to the user and does not affect the `v-model`.

 ```html
 <template>